What I'd Like for You to Know About Me

 consider her the ultimate career woman.

-She is a homemaker, loving wife and mother.
-At home, we have five boys, one assistant
+She is a homemaker, loving wife and mother; we have been married for 32

-is also pursuing an MBA at Louisiana Tech (following his BS in Finance from
+He is also pursuing an MBA at Louisiana Tech.
+Joseph is 24, completed his bachelorŐs

-is 13 (seventh grade), and Mary Suzanne is nine and a half (fourth grade).
-We are teaching them at home, which is one of
+grade), and Mary Suzanne is thirteen and a half (8th grade).
+We are teaching them at home, which is

-the greatest privileges, responsibilities, and joys that you could know.
-Our
+one of the greatest privileges, responsibilities, and joys that you could know.

 I

-is found in the Word of God (Holy Bible) and in my personal relationship with
+life is found in the Word of God (Holy Bible) and in my personal relationship

 Because I am able to personally confirm that God is real, alive, active,